Walmart Product Photography Is a Competitive Lever, Not a Checkbox

 Traditional photography costs from Squareshot; Nightjar from current pricing.

 The math is straightforward.
 At traditional studio rates averaging $40 per image, a 200-SKU catalog costs $48,000.
-Fashion categories requiring portrait-format reshoots add 20-30% to that.
 With Nightjar, the same 1,200 images run roughly $120.
-The output meets Walmart's specs by default: 2048x2048 resolution (well above the 1500px zoom minimum and the 500px unpublish threshold), pure white backgrounds at exact RGB 255,255,255, and native aspect ratio control for fashion 3:4 without manual cropping.
+The output is designed to line up with Walmart's specs: 2048x2048 resolution (well above the 1500px zoom minimum and the 500px unpublish threshold), pure white backgrounds at exact RGB 255,255,255, and explicit aspect ratio control for a clean 1:1 square without manual cropping.

-For sellers on both Walmart and Amazon, the same source photo can produce images at different aspect ratios for each platform.
-Walmart's 1:1 standard or 3:4 fashion alongside Amazon's 1:1 with 85% fill, from one upload.
+For sellers on both Walmart and Amazon, the same source photo can produce a square primary image that fits both platforms, plus secondary lifestyle and detail shots.
+Amazon's 1:1 with 85% fill and Walmart's 1:1 square, from one upload.
 No reshooting, no re-editing.
 See One Photo, Every Color: How AI Color Variants Replace Reshoots for how this extends to color variant generation.

 For cross-border sellers, who now make up 34% of Walmart's marketplace, the logistics gap is even wider.
 A seller in Shenzhen cannot easily ship products to a US photography studio.
 At $48,000 for a traditional shoot plus international shipping and coordination, many small-to-mid sellers simply skip the 6-image recommendation entirely.
 Their Listing Quality Score suffers as a result.